 Empty Nesters Move to The City

 Today I was traveling to a bank on the upper east side of NYC.
-The couple, Robert and Carol Margolis, were typical of so many transplanted New Yorkers.
-They had lived in the suburbs for many years, where they raised their kids.
-They now live in an expensive NYC condo on E74th Street and Park Ave.
+The couple, Robert and Carol Margolis, were typical of many transplanted New Yorkers.
+They had lived in the suburbs for many years, where they raised their kids; they now live in an expensive NYC condo on E74th Street and Park Ave.
 While spending 25 years in the burbs, Robert was a manufacturer, and Carol was a stay-at-home wife.
 Now the couple was living an exciting new life, exploring the urban jungle of NYC.

 The Examination Begins

 The pleasantries and introduction took almost ten minutes.
 Carol was a talker for sure!
 She kept looking, almost staring, at me like she was analyzing every part of me.
 Finally, trying to ignore her attention, I began pulling the papers for the mortgage out of my bag.
 Growing uneasy, I was unsure why Carol was paying so much attention to me, this hard-working notary.

 I knew I was in for a ride.
 My instincts were right.
 Carol immediately started complimenting everything about me!
 The first tribute was my eyeglasses.
 “Your eyeglasses are so cool, and where did you get them” I answered Warby Parker and that they were progressives.
 I added that I got them at an excellent price.
 For some reason, Carol immediately looked at her husband and said, “Your glasses are so old and boring, and you just paid $1,000” Her husband just sat silently and nodded, “yes.”